-To change a knob on a radio or linear control such as the throttle, click on the left hand side to decrease the value, and the right hand side to increase the value.
+To change a knob on a radio or linear control such as the throttle, click on the left-hand side to decrease the value, and the right-hand side to increase the value.
 Click with the left mouse button to make a small adjustment, or the middle button to make a large one.
 Some controls, such as radios, also support using the mouse wheel, while others, such as throttles, support dragging the mouse with the left button pressed.

-Pressing Ctrl-C highlights the clickable hotspots and objects.
+Pressing Ctrl-C highlights the clickable hotspots of objects that may be acted upon.

-5.3.2 Control mode
+5.3.2 Flight Control mode

 In control mode you can control the aircraft flight controls by moving the mouse.
 This mode is indicated by a cross-hair mouse cursor.

-In this mode, moving the mouse left or right controls the ailerons and rolls the aircraft.
+In this mode, moving the mouse left or right controls the ailerons, which will roll the aircraft.
 Moving the mouse forwards and or backwards controls the elevator and changes the pitch of the aircraft.

-Holding the left mouse button down changes the behaviour so that moving the mouse left/right controls the rudder.
+Holding the left mouse button down changes the behaviour so that moving the mouse left / right controls the rudder.
 Holding the middle mouse button down and moving the mouse forwards/backwards controls the throttle.